 Connection is the first step in building a relationship.
 Before a relationship can develop deeply, someone needs to first say “hello”, followed by the timid dance of “let’s get to know each other”.
-All this happens before each person decides whether to deepen the relationship, be it romantic, personal or professional.
+All this happens before each person decides whether to deepen the relationship, romantic, personal or professional.

 Why Is It Important To Connect?

 According to Gallup research1, where they surveyed a random sample of 10,000 employees, trust is essential to their engagement in the workplace.
 Trust boosts each team member’s sense of belonging and subsequently improves efficiency and performance.

 The responsibility of building trust and belonging in a remote team does not only belong to the manager or leader.
 Everyone in the team needs to connect and be involved in building trust and belongingness.
 However, trust, belongingness and relationships are not made over a handful of conversations.
 Checking in, saying “hello”, and starting conversations has to happen regularly for relationships and teams to flourish.

 A connection must occur first before any relationship can grow.
 A connection starts when two persons acknowledge and recognise each other’s presence.
 Subsequently, the connection will influence the dynamics of the relationship and how it develops over time.

 As we shared in the introduction, it typically starts with a “hello”.
 The greeting “hello” is so simple yet powerful that it commands the attention of the other, which subsequently opens up an opportunity to get to know each other further.

 A remote team I once worked with had team members who connected unequally.
 A team member, let’s call her Sarah, made an effort to greet everyone and engage in small talk as other members joined the conference call.
 While another team member, let’s call him Kevin, seemed resistant to connecting and replied to small talk coldly and curtly.
 Over time, Sarah built strong relationships with her peers, while Kevin remained distant.